 The Maine Ideas Challenge provides students with the opportunity to propose transformative solutions to real-world problems.
 Innovative solutions can come from any field at any scale – from a new business idea that changes a market to a social innovation that changes lives.

 In Phase 1, individual students can propose an idea and win recognition and a monetary award for their submission.
-In Phase 2, interprofessional teams will be formed around the best ideas and teams will compete for a chance to win $5,000.
+In Phase 2, interprofessional teams will be formed around the best ideas and teams will compete for a chance to win a share of up to $6k in prizes.
 Depending on the project idea, winning teams may go on to present at international conferences or compete at the state and national level for additional funding.

 Phase 1: Creativity

-Eligible students are invited to submit an idea by February 1, at 12pm (EST) via the website.
-Approximately 5-10 ideas will be selected for awards.
-The winners will have the option to continue to the final round of the contest with a mentor and an interprofessional team.
-All applicants will be notified of their status in February.
+Eligible students are invited to submit an idea by noon on December 17, 2021 via the website.
+Up to 10 ideas will be selected for awards.
+The winners will have the option to continue to the final round of the contest with a mentor and team.
+All applicants will be notified of their status in January.

 Phase 2: Viability